stmcginnis/guvnahbot/README.rst

 In one terminal, run the bot::

-  tox -evenv -- govnahbot -d config.json
+  tox -evenv -- guvnahbot -d config.json

 Join that configured channel(s) and attempt commands.